 Before applying for a purchase card, it’s important to check your credit score.
 Your credit score is used by lenders to determine whether your application is accepted or not.
 You can get your credit score for free through MoneySuperMarket’s Credit Monitor app.

 As well as providing you with your full credit report for free, Credit Monitor also showcases the credit cards you are likely to get.
-Alongside this, the exact interest rate you will get is shown to you, taking away any uncertainty around the details of the credit card you are applying for.
+Alongside this, the interest rate you are likely to get is shown to you, taking away some of the uncertainty surrounding your application.

-If you’re after the most competitive purchase card on the market, but your credit score isn’t high, Credit Monitor also provides personalised tips and actions to help you improve your score.
-As your score starts to climb, so will the range of credit card you’re likely to get.
+If you’re after the most competitive purchase card on the market, but your credit score isn’t high, Credit Monitor provides personalised tips and actions that could help you improve your score.
+If your score starts to climb, so will the range of credit card you’re likely to get.

-Once you’ve chosen a purchase card that matches your needs, it’s worth bearing in mind the following:
+Once you’ve chosen the purchase card for you, it’s worth bearing in mind the following:

 - Length of your 0% interest period: Make sure your interest-free period provides you with enough time to repay what you owe.
 When your promotional period is over, the interest accrued on your balance could make your repayments significantly more expensive.